RhetTbull/osxphotos/README.md

 Only works on MacOS (aka Mac OS X).
 Tested on MacOS 10.12.6 / Photos 2.0, 10.13.6 / Photos 3.0 and MacOS 10.14.5, 10.14.6 / Photos 4.0.
 Requires python >= 3.6

 NOTE: Alpha support for Mac OS 10.15.0 / Photos 5.0.
-Photos 5.0 uses a new database format which required rewrite of much of the code for this package.
+Photos 5.0 uses a new database format which required rewrite of much of the code for this module.
 If you find bugs, please open an [issue](https://github.com/RhetTbull/osxphotos/issues/).

 This module will read Photos databases for any supported version on any supported OS version.
 E.g. you can read a database created with Photos 4.0 on MacOS 10.14 on a machine running MacOS 10.12